AdobeDocs/uxp-photoshop/src/pages/design/index.md

 ---
-title: Design - Desiging for Photoshop
+title: Design - Designing for Photoshop
 description: This is the page for Photoshop pliugin design guidelines
 contributors:
   - https://github.com/dcaiced0